 | Processing | FPGA + STM32 | FPGA + STM32 |

-The Nexus version targets researchers and advanced enthusiasts who want to experiment with radar beamforming and signal processing without the need to build power GaN amplifiers.
-The Extended version adds sixteen separate PA boards with the QPA2962 chip – each capable of up to 10 W in the X waveguide band, resulting in an EIRP that makes the AERIS-10X a serious measuring instrument.
+The Nexus version targets researchers and experienced hobbyists who want to experiment with radar beamforming and signal processing without building high-power GaN amplifiers.
+The Extended version adds sixteen separate PA boards with the QPA2962 chip – each capable of up to 10 W in the X-band, resulting in an EIRP that makes the AERIS-10X a serious measuring instrument.

 Architecture: What’s Inside

-The hardware is divided into separate modules.
-The main backbone of the device consists of three modules.
+The hardware is split into three modules forming the main backbone of the device.

 1. Power Management Board

-The radar is very power-hungry – different parts of the circuit require different voltages and, importantly, the correct sequence of startup.
+The radar is very power-hungry – different parts of the circuit require different voltages and, importantly, the correct startup sequence.
 The power board handles filtering, sequencing, and monitoring.
-The logic for startup is managed by the STM32F746 microcontroller.
+Startup logic is handled by the STM32F746 microcontroller.

 2. Frequency Synthesizer